oatlog/oatlog/doc/report/main.typ

   where the nesting count of integration by parts is limited to a $N$ between $1$ and $3$.

 The `fuelN_math` benchmark is run to a fixed point while the others are run with a specific step count.
-Although designing benchmarks is difficult and we cannot be sure that these benchmarks accurately capture the real-world performance of Oatlog,
+The `fuelN_math` benchmark therefore is compiled using Oatlog's relaxed mode while the others use Oatlog's strict mode.

 The complete benchmark results are shown in @fig_eval_benchmarks_table.
 The same data is also plotted in @fig_eval_benchmarks_plot, showing that Oatlog achieves very different speedups over egglog for different e-graph sizes.
-Oatlog is most competitive across the entire range, with 10-100x speedups below $10^3$ e-nodes, maintaining a large speedup down to about $2$x at $10^6$ e-nodes and performing very similarly to egglog over $10^7$ e-nodes.
+Oatlog is competitive across the entire range, with 10-100x speedups below $10^3$ e-nodes, maintaining a large speedup down to about $2$x at $10^6$ e-nodes and performing very similarly to egglog over $10^7$ e-nodes.